blbranch/TechDegreeProject2/README.md

 # Paginating and Filtering
 ## TechDegreeProject2

+### Summary:
+This project uses JavaScript to paginate and filter a long list on the page load and also based on the user's input and actions.
+Paginating and filtering ultimately creates a better user experience as users don't have to scroll through long lists to find the content they need.

+This project also makes use of progressive enhancement - none of the Javasript is contained in the HTML file.
+Therefore, the webpage is not depedent on JavaScript;  the JavaScript merely enhances the user experience.

+The project was created for partial fulfillment in my pursuit of the FullStack Javascript Techdegree from Team Treehouse.

+### Features:

-This project users JavaScript to paginate, or display a long lists across multiple pages rather than a single one.
-It also dynamically creates navigation links corresponding to the length of the list and the page display limit, which I set to 10.
-After clicking a link the list is filtered to show only the students that fall within a given range.
+* Dynamically creates navigation links corresponding to the length of list and page display limit, which I set to 10.
+This code will work for any list length
+* After clicking a link the list is filtered to show only the students that fall within a given range

-I also created a search bar that also dynamically filters the list with each key stroke.
+* A search bar also dynamically filters the list in response to user's key strokes or copying and pasting content in the search bar and hitting the search button
-Paginating and filtering ultimately creates a better user experience for the end-user so they don't have to scroll through long lists.

 ![](img/sampleScreenshot.PNG)

-## Languages:
+### Languages:
 * **JavaScript**: The Javascript is vanilla Javascript and does not use any frameworks or jQuery.
 The JavaScript was written entirely by me.
 * **HTML & CSS**: The HTML and CSS was provided by Treehouse.

-## Installing:
+### Installing:

 * Download or clone repo to your computer
 * Navigate to the folder structure